K-Dharshini/D-FLIPDLOP-NEGEDGE/README.md

-# D-FLIPDLOP-NEGEDGE
+# D-FLIPFLOP-NEGEDGE

 **AIM:**

-To implement  D flipflop using verilog and validating their functionality using their functional tables
+To implement D flipflop using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**

 Quartus prime

-**THEORY**
+**THEORY:**

 **D Flip-Flop**